GB 23971-2025 Organic heat transfer fluids +English, Anglais, Englisch, Inglés, えいご

 liquid phase organic heat transfer fluids

-Synthetic organic heat transfer fluids and mineral organic heat transfer fluids with a specific boiling range that can only be used in the liquid phase.
+synthetic organic heat transfer fluids and mineral organic heat transfer fluids with a certain boiling range that can only be used in the liquid phase

 3.7